ramonmeza/zig-c-tutorial/README.md

 ### Using Zig to build a C Library

-Up until now, I've been utilizing the C source code, since it's available to us, but this is not always the case.
+Up until now, we've been utilizing the C source code, since it's available to us, but this is not always the case.
 Sometimes we may have a static or shared library that we need to link against, rather than compiling the source code ourselves.